 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary - When the DSL is absent, please contact school's Deputy DSL(s) - If the school's DSL and deputies are not available or cannot be reached, 0300 123 4043 - DSLs are available through the holiday periods but responses may be delayed. - s.17/47/MARAC/Court requests are undertaken, normally, by the lead DSL
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Contact details are placed on the school bulletin as well as details for out of ours.
+This information is also on email signatures.
+DSL posters are displayed in every office and classroom. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (for contact details see section 2) - When the DSL is absent, please contact school's Deputy DSL(s) (for contact details see section 2). - If the school's DSL and deputies are not available or cannot be reached, if you feel a child is at immediate risk please contact the police on 999 or contact children's services: